Ascent Of The Amazon Logo

 Alter do Chão and the road ahead

-July 30, 2016 by Pete
+July 30, 2016 by Casey

 The warm, crystal-clear, salt-free waters of the Tapajos river here in Amazonas combined with a natural sand bar and almost white sand makes for the perfect beach.
 Even though I’m on an expedition, the temptation to visit this place I’d never previously heard about was too much after I was seduced by stories about the … Read more »